Purpose

 Abbreviation and Symbols

 Welcome to Melville's Marginalia Online, an electronic catalog of books owned and borrowed by American author Herman Melville, and a digital edition of marked and annotated books that survive from his library.
 This page explains the project's aims and editorial procedures.
-To access the site's Online Catalog or use its keyword search tool (available in a beta testing mode for select digital copies), select "Search" from the upper-left menu.
+To access the site's Online Catalog or use its keyword search tool, select "Search" from the upper-left menu.
 Return to this page at any time by selecting "Policies."

 Purpose and Scope